ALF-QMC/ALF_Tutorial/README.md

 for your search.

 ### MacOS
+gfortran for MacOS can be found at https://gcc.gnu.org/wiki/GFortranBinaries#MacOS.
+Detailed information on how to install the package  can be found at: https://gcc.gnu.org/wiki/GFortranBinariesMacOS.
+You will need to have Xcode as well as the  Apple developer tools installed.

 ### Windows
 The easiest way to compile Fortran code in Windows is trough Cygwin, which